gslab-econ/gslab_make/README.md

 Overview
 --------
-This repository contains the gslab_tools Python library.
+This repository contains the gslab_make Python library.

-Information about this packages is available in its internal documentation.
+Information about this package is available in its internal documentation.

 Requirements
 ------------